 If you need help planning budget meals, check out the $5 Meal Plan.
-I love creating my meal plans myself but I also sometimes use the $5 Meal Plan to get more frugal meal ideas that only cost $2 per person or $5 per family.
+I love creating my meal plans myself but I also sometimes use the $5 Meal Plan and find more frugal meal ideas that only cost $2 per person or $5 per family.

-Try the $5 Meal Plan 14-day FREE trial and get two weeks worth of frugal and delicious meal plan for free.
+Erin from the $5 Meal Plan is offering a $5 Meal Plan 14-day FREE trial so you’ll get two weeks worth of frugal and delicious meal plan for free.
 If you’ll like the service, you can continue using it for only $5 per month.
 Otherwise, cancel it before the trial expires.

 2. Cut the cord.

-Over five years ago, we decided to cut cable and switched to Hulu.
+Seriously, do you really need cable or is the cost of cable worth it?
+We decided to cut the cord over five years ago because we really could not justify this expense and switched to Hulu.
 We’ve only been paying around $6 per month and have been saving over $800 per year!

 The great thing about using Hulu is that you can freeze your subscription.
 If you won’t be watching TV or shows for days or weeks because you’ll be busy or won’t be home, you could “freeze” your subscription, and Hulu would not charge you for when your subscription is put on hold.

 Another great option is using Amazon Prime, which includes thousands of free movies, TV shows and videos you can watch for free.
 If you constantly shop on Amazon anyway, you’d save more money if you subscribe to Amazon Prime for free shipping.
 As an additional bonus, you get free movies and TV shows.

 Try Amazon Prime for FREE for 30-days here and enjoy the following benefits:

 - Instantly watch thousands of movies and TV episodes.